faultattack/faultattack.github.io/README.md

 Sign-up
 ========
 Everybody is able to attend the workshop intro lecture without a sign-up.
 As long as there is space in the room.
+Hands-on part will have reserved capacity
 Workshop sign-up is intended for those who want to experiment on their own.

 The workshop sign-ups will go live on Monday 6th of February.